 The simulated events are generated assuming an isotropic source with an $E^{-1}$ spectrum.
-In the analysis, the simulation data are re-weighted to $E^{-2.6}$ and $E^{-3.0}$ spectra, for primary (e.g. carbon, oxygen, and iron) and secondary (e.g. boron) nuclei, respectively.
-The systematic uncertainties related to the spectral shape applied to re-weighting the MC simulations are evaluated carefully and included in the final spectral measurement.
-To evaluate the uncertainties from the hadronic interaction model, another simulation program is developed with the {\tt FLUKA}\cite{Bohlen:2014buj} 2011.2x package, which uses {\tt DPMJET3} for nucleus-nucleus interaction above 5 GeV/n.
-The same analysis procedure based on the two simulations are carried out, and the differences of the fluxes are taken as systematic uncertainties from the hadronic interaction model.
+The simulation data are re-weighted to $E^{-2.6}$ and $E^{-3.0}$ spectra, for primary (e.g. carbon, oxygen, and iron) and secondary (e.g. boron) nuclei, respectively.
+To evaluate the uncertainties from the hadronic interaction model, another simulation program is developed with the FLUKA\cite{Bohlen:2014buj} 2011.2x package, which uses DPMJET3 for nucleus-nucleus interaction above 5 GeV/n.

-{\bf Event selections.} Given that the analysis procedures for protons and helium nuclei closely follow those established in Refs. \cite{DAMPE:2019gys} and \cite{Alemanno:2021gpb}, the present work focuses primarily on the analysis of carbon, oxygen, and iron nuclei.
-In the analysis, 9 years of on-orbit data are used with a total exposure time of $\sim 2.17 \times 10^{8}$\,s, corresponding to $\sim$76.2\% of the operation time.
-A general pre-selection is then applied to select events with good quality of reconstruction.
+{\bf Event selections}\\ Given that the analysis procedures for protons and helium nuclei closely follow those established in refs.\cite{DAMPE:2019gys} and \cite{Alemanno:2021gpb}, the present work focuses primarily on the analysis of carbon, oxygen, and iron nuclei.
+Nine years of on-orbit data are used with a total exposure time of $\sim 2.17 \times 10^{8}$\,s, corresponding to $\sim$76.2\% of the operation time.
+A general pre-selection is applied to select events with good quality of reconstruction.
 The selection logic for different nuclei is broadly consistent, although the specific parameters are adjusted accordingly.

-\begin{enumerate} \item[(I)] \textbf{Pre-selection.} The pre-selection includes a set of requirements to ensure good shower development and proper event reconstruction, primarily involving the BGO calorimeter.
-Specifically: \begin{enumerate} \item[(i)] The total deposited energy in the BGO calorimeter ($E_{\rm dep}$) must exceed 50 GeV, 63 GeV, and 150 GeV for carbon, oxygen, and iron nuclei, respectively.
-This low energy cut corresponds to the rigidity of incident particles approximately $>15$ GV, in order to avoid the geomagnetic cutoff effect\cite{Smart:2005abc}.
+\begin{enumerate} \item[(I)] \textbf{Pre-selection.} The pre-selection is to ensure good shower development and proper event reconstruction in the calorimeter, including: \begin{enumerate} \item[(i)] the total deposited energy ($E_{\rm dep}$) must exceed 50 GeV, 63 GeV, and 150 GeV for carbon, oxygen, and iron nuclei, respectively, to minimize the geomagnetic cutoff effect\cite{Smart:2005abc};

-\item[(ii)] The energy deposited in any single BGO layer must not exceed 35\% of the total deposited energy in the calorimeter, in order to reject events incident from the sides.
+\item[(ii)] the energy deposited in any single BGO layer must not exceed 35\% of the total deposited energy to exclude events incident from the sides.

 \end{enumerate}